devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 | state        | character |       900|      0|   14|    4|        0|  900|         50|       NA|
 | state\_abb.x | character |       900|      0|    2|    2|        0|  900|         50|       NA|
 | state\_abb.y | character |       900|      0|    2|    2|        0|  900|         50|       NA|

-As we can see, the dataset has no missing data.
-All the information, including population statistics, background check / applications statistics, approved licensees statistics, are generalized for different states (except for D.C.).

 Regression Analyses
 -------------------